ludvikkristoffersen/lock-and-key/README.md

 1. First, log in by providing your MySQL server IP, port, and MySQL user credentials.
 2. If you have created a user account, log in as that user to start using the password manager.
 ### Creating a User Account
-If this is your first time using the password manager you need to create a user account after logging in to the MySQL server.
+If this is your first time using the password manager you need to create a user account after logging into the MySQL server.